TheSkyler-Dev/Fern-lang/CONTRIBUTING.md

 - **Use the present tense** ("Add feature" not "Added feature").
 - **Use the imperative mood** ("Move cursor to..." not "Moves cursor to...").
+- For grammar changes, use a prefix like `Grammar:` in your commit message (e.g., `Grammar: Add support for ternary operator`).
 - **Limit the first line to 72 characters or less**.
 - **Reference issues and pull requests** liberally after the first line.